marain-dotnet/Marain.Workflow/docs/concepts/trigger-processing.md

 - Prior to raising a trigger, as much validation as needed should take place so that calling code can be confident that trigger processing will succeed.
 - Manual intervention will be needed to move the workflow instance out of the Faulted state.
 This may result in some actions and/or conditions, such as the entry conditions/actions for the state that the instance is returned to, being re-run.
 As such, you should make sure that your actions can safely be invoked multiple times without negative impact.
-- A workflow instance can decide not to process a trigger without throwing an exception.
+- If a workflow instance does not invoke any transitions as a result of receiving the trigger (i.e. nothing changes), no exception will be thrown.
 That means that if you raise a trigger that's targetted at a specific workflow instance via the Subjects collection and that instance does not process the trigger, you will need your own means of determining this.